African chaffinch: Sound and vocal behaviour

 The song is similar to the Eurasian chaffinch, but faster and more rhythmic, and lacking the flourish at the end.
 Its call sounds like a soft hwit sound singularly or in series or a high pitched wee.
 Sometimes these two calls are given together in a series.

 Breeding behaviour

 The African chaffinch breeds from mid-March to mid-July.
 Their nests are placed on a trunk, branch, or in the fork of a bush or tree.
 Their nests are a deep cup made of moss, lichens, grass, plant fibres, animal hair and feathers, grass, fine roots, and bark strips.
 It breeds primarily in lowland woodlands, typically containing oak (Quercus sp.), hornbeam (Carpinus sp.), and pine (Pinus sp.), though some also breed in gardens and parks.

 Conservation status

-Although this bird is generally uncommon, it is locally common, and not under immediate threat of extinction.
+Although this bird is generally uncommon in North Africa, it is locally common in some places, and not under immediate threat of extinction.
+It has not yet been evaluated as a separate species by Birdlife International, which considers it as subspecies of the common chaffinch, which has been assessed as a species with a global threat of Least Concern for the IUCN Red List.